Suntech has discontinued the Fine Power rods.

 As with all other keiryu rods I've seen, the grip is just a very effective nonskid finish on the butt section of the rod.
 Because the rods are designed for two handed casting, it is really very easy to hold the rod with a light touch and there is no need for either the cork or the shaping that is found on tenkara rods.

-Like all tenkara rods and most keiryu rods (and unlike the Suntech Grayce II), the Fine Power has a lillian.
-It is attached with Suntech's signature swivel, which easily passes though the second section.
+The lillian is attached with Suntech's signature swivel, which easily passes though the second section.

 The Suntech Fine Power NP56 comes with a Fuji KTC-16 rod cap, which provides a very secure attachment and is too large to lose easily.
 The Fine Power NP66 comes with a Fuji KTC-20 rod cap.